kyleiwaniec/ENRhOOT-Ontology/README.md

 # ENRhOOT-Ontology
 ENRhOOT is the English translation of GRhOOT.
 See below.
-The ontology can be downloaded here: https://kyleiwaniec.github.io/ENRhOOT-Ontology/en-rhoot.owl
+The ontology can be downloaded here: <a href="https://kyleiwaniec.github.io/ENRhOOT-Ontology/en-rhoot.owl">https://kyleiwaniec.github.io/ENRhOOT-Ontology/en-rhoot.owl</a>

 # GRhOOT-Ontology
 GRhOOT, the German RhetOrical OnTology, is a domain ontology of rhetorical figures in the German language.